microsoft/vscode-python-devicesimulator/README.md

 ### Commands

-Device Simulator Express provides several commands in the Command Palette (F1 or Ctrl + Shift + P/ Cmd + Shift + P for Mac OS) for working with \*.py files:
+Device Simulator Express provides several commands in the Command Palette (`F1` or `Ctrl + Shift + P` / `Cmd + Shift + `P for Mac OS) for working with \*.py files:

 - `Device Simulator Express: [Circuit Playground Express] New File`: Opens an unsaved .py file with template code, also opens the simulator.
 - `Device Simulator Express: [Circuit Playground Express] Open Simulator`: Opens the simulator in the webView
-- `Device Simulator Express: [Circuit Playground Express] Run on Simulator`: Runs python code on the simulator
+- `Device Simulator Express: Run Simulator`: Runs python code on the simulator
-- `Device Simulator Express: [Circuit Playground Express] Deploy to Device`: Copies & Pastes the current file to CIRCUITPY drive if detected a CPX is plugged in
+- `Device Simulator Express: [Circuit Playground Express] Deploy to Device`: Copies the current file to CIRCUITPY drive if detected a CPX is plugged in
 - `Device Simulator Express: Open Serial Monitor`: Opens the serial monitor in the integrated output window.
 - `Device Simulator Express: Close Serial Monitor`: Stops the serial monitor and releases the serial port.
 - `Device Simulator Express: Change Baud Rate`: Changes the baud rate of the selected serial port.
-For Adafruit CPX and the BBC micro:bit, the default baud rate is 115200.
+For Adafruit CPX, the default baud rate is 115200.
 - `Device Simulator Express: Select Serial Port`: Changes the current serial port.

 ### Keybindings